Jael: Name

 The Hebrew ya'el means ibex, a nimble, sure-footed mountain goat native to that region.
-It literally translates to "he shall ascend or go up".

-As of 2016, Yael was one of the most common female first names in contemporary Israel.
+As of 2018, Yael was one of the most common female first names in contemporary Israel.

 Family

 Jael has often been understood to be the wife of Heber the Kenite.
 However, the Hebrew phrase translated this way could also mean "a woman of the group of the Kenites".
-The Kenites were a nomadic tribe, some of whom lived in close proximity to the Israelites.
-The Bible records a number of cases of intermarriage; the father-in-law of Moses was apparently a Kenite, but it is not clear whether this was Jethro.
-The Kenites may have been a part of the Midianite group.
+The Kenites were a nomadic tribe—possibly a subset of the Midianites—some of whom lived in close proximity to the Israelites.
+The Hebrew Bible records a number of cases of intermarriage between the Kenites and the Israelites.

-Hever the Kenite
+Heber the Kenite

-Hever the Kenite (חבר הקיני) was, according to the Book of Judges in the Bible, a descendant of Reuel the Midianite, the father-in-law of Moses.
-He had separated himself and his wife Jael from the other Kenites and pitched their tent in the plain of Zaanaim, which is near Kedesh in the tribal territory of Naphtali.
-Heber lived approximately during the 12th century BC in the Hula Valley (anciently known as Zaanaim) of northern Israel during the time of the Israelite judges.
-According to Jack Sasson, there are reasons to doubt whether the events narrated in Judges 4 ever occurred.
+Heber the Kenite (חבר הקיני) was, according to the Book of Judges, a descendant of Jethro the Midianite, the father-in-law of Moses.
+He had separated himself and his wife Jael from the other Kenites and pitched their tent in the plain of Zaanaim, which is near Kedesh in the territory of the Tribe of Naphtali.